Marcao02/complaw-deeptech/linear_state_machine_language/examples_pseudocode/README.md

-SAFE.LSM in this directory is the L4 formalization of the Y-Combinator SAFE contract with a valuation cap and discount.
+SAFE.LSM in this directory is the L4-pseudocode (to be promoted to L4-code soon) formalization of the Y-Combinator SAFE contract with a valuation cap and discount.
 The versions without a valuation cap and/or discount are special cases (see `has_cap` and `has_discount` in `global vars` section).

 The ALL_CAPS parameters in the `contract params` and `oracle inputs` sections provide the numbers that contribute to the outcome of the contract.
 The parameters in `contract params` are set at the start of the contract.
 The parameters in `oracle inputs` may or may not come into play.
 The 2nd through 5th, for example, are defined only if the `Company` performs the action `CommitToLiquidityEvent`, and those numbers must be provided at that time.

 # Example L4 contracts
 We have written almost every example we've found in the literature in some version of L4.
 However, while we have been focused on improving the syntax and semantics of L4, the examples have suffered from bit rot.
-The examples in this directory are the most recent, and those in `../examplesLSM4` are next-to-most-recent.
+The examples in this directory are the most recent, and those in `../examples_to_port_to_pyL4/examplesLSM4` are next-to-most-recent.
 See also `ABOUT-this-directory.md`.

 # L4 Principles